yavosh/smtpbox/README.md

-# SMTP Mocker
+# SMTP BOX

 A smtp server you can interface with.

-Send an email and fetch the email that was sent over an http api.
+Send an email and fetch the email that was sent over a http api.

 Use cases